ALib C++ Library

 • Exception output that gives more meaningful information about what happened exactly, e.g. during software development or when logging exceptions "from the field" for later analysis.

-Of-course, a user of the library might break this rule and derive own exception types, but it is really not recommended.
+Of course, a user of the library might break this rule and derive own exception types, but it is really not recommended.
 Think about it first!
 No ALib Module uses derived types and only this type needs to be "caught" when invoking ALib code that throws.

 2.2.2 Exception Types

-With the paradigm/design pattern implemented (as discussed in the previous introductory section), usually an important problem is raised: What can be used as an "error type" and how can it be assured that error types defined in independent code units of a software are not ambiguous?
+With the paradigm/design pattern implemented (as discussed in the previous introductory section), usually an important problem is raised: What can be used as an "error type" and how can it be ensured that error types defined in independent code units of a software are not ambiguous?
 Remember that the more common approach to implement exceptions, which is also taken in the C++ standard library that defines class std::exception to be a general base class for exceptions, such ambiguities do not occur: There, the C++ type system is used to distinguish exceptions.
 With the ALib implementation however, the entries need to use a "type-code" and these codes must not overlap.

-This problem is solved by using type Message as entries of class Exception .
+This problem is solved by using type Message as entries of class Exception.
 As discussed in previous chapter 2.1.2 Message Types, this way a two-level hierarchy of exception types is established, where the first level uses run-time type information and hence no clash of exception types may occur, even between different code units.

 There is one question left: Which of the messages in the collected list now does define the resulting "exception type"?
 Is it the first message added?
 Or the last one?
 In the paradigm ALib uses it might be any of them, or even one in-between.